Hero Image for Compare Unsecured Business Loans - Up to $250k in 3 Hrs

 FAQ

-Some lenders may require you or other business directors to provide a personal guarantee, essentially making you (or other directors) personally liable for the loan if the business cannot repay it.
+Most lenders will require you or other business directors to provide a personal guarantee, essentially making you (or other directors) personally liable for the loan if the business cannot repay it.

 There are several types of personal guarantee agreements depending on your business structure.
 Generally, business directors can each guarantee a fixed percentage of the loan amount.